psteinroe/supabase-cache-helpers/docs/content/postgrest/queries.md

 ## Using Infinite Queries with RPCs

 At some point, you might start to write RPCs to optimse specific queries.
 In these cases, you most likely want to "push down" the pagination into the RPC.
-For this case, all infinite query hooks accept an `rpcArgs` parameter in their configs.
+For this case, all infinite query hooks accept an `rpcArgs` property in their options.
 If set, the pagination will be applied to the body of the RPC instead of the query:

 ```tsx
 import { useCursorInfiniteScrollQuery } from '@supabase-cache-helpers/postgrest-swr';